 4. APPLY THE EPOXY

-Depending on the temperature, you have to let the mixed epoxy sit/rest before applying it.
+Depending on the temperature, let the mixed epoxy sit/rest before applying it.
 See the instructions for more information.

-While my two helpers were brushing the product on the corners, I rolled it on the main area.
+While my two helpers brushed the product on the corners, I rolled it into the central area.

 | Rust-Oleum EpoxyShield | Epoxy Roller | |